Featuring ACE2 binding SARS-CoV and SARS-CoV-2 through a conserved evolutionary pattern of amino acid residues: Results and Discussion

 \subsection{Spike receptor-binding motifs in human CoVs}

-Here, we examine the occurrence and importance of the specific amino acid residue sequence YGF for SARS-CoV and SARS-CoV-2 strains able to use ACE2 proteins as receptors.
-It is displayed in Fig~\ref{fig:pocket_sars}a the interface of SARS-CoV RBD spike-protein (magenta and green color) complexed with hACE2 (blue color) to gain insight about the importance of this kind of conformational mechanism in creating a shape complementarity between receptor and ligand.
-The RBM is in magenta color, with the yellow color displaying the YGFY sequence in that pocket, which establishes the proper relative position for favorable binding to ACE2 exposed residues.
-The YGFY sequence seems strongly conserved for many SARS-CoV.
-It is located at residues 481-484 in RBM.
-Noteworthy, no other GF sequence occurs in this region, neither in its RBD.
-As a consequence of this hydrophobic pocket, amino acid residues responsible for binding interaction are located close to this conformational structure.
-For instance, the residues N479 and T487, which have been identified to be essential for receptor binding \cite{li-2005-embo,li-2005-science309,qu-2005}.
-The residue N479 in SARS-CoV is located near K31 of hACE2 and makes a salt bridge with E35, a residue buried in that hydrophobic environment.
-The residue T487 is located close to K353 on hACE2, and in turn makes a salt-bridge with D38, also buried in that pocket (Fig~\ref{fig:residues_sars}a).
+Here, we investigate the occurrence and importance of the specific amino acid residue sequence YGF for SARS-CoV and SARS-CoV-2 strains able to use ACE2 proteins as receptors.
+It is displayed in Fig~\ref{fig:pocket_sars}a the interface of SARS-CoV RBD spike-protein (magenta and green color) complexed with hACE2 (blue color) to gain insight about the importance of this type of conformational mechanism in creating a shape complementarity between receptor and ligand.
+The RBM is in magenta color, with the yellow color displaying the YGFY sequence in that pocket, which establishes the proper relative position for favorable binding to surface-exposed hACE2 residues.
+The YGFY sequence seems strongly conserved in SARS-CoV spike RBD, more precisely located at residues 481-484 in the receptor binding motif.
+Noteworthy, this sequence seems to be unique because even the shorter YGF sequence does not occur in this region, neither in the RBD.
+As a consequence of this hydrophobic pocket, amino acid residues responsible for binding interaction are located close to this conformational structure as, for example, the residues N479 and T487 (Fig~\ref{fig:residues_sars}a).
+These residues have been identified to be essential for SARS-CoV spike RBD/ACE2 binding \cite{li-2005-embo,li-2005-science309,qu-2005}.
+The residue N479 in SARS-CoV is located near K31 of hACE2 which in turn makes a salt bridge with E35, a residue buried in that hydrophobic environment.
+The residue T487 is located close to K353 on hACE2, and in turn makes a salt bridge with D38, also buried in that pocket.
 Other important residues for this attachment are Y442, L472, and D480 \cite{wan-2020}.

+Figure \ref{fig:network}a displays the residues of SARS-CoV RBM in direct contact with hACE2 as determined by the hydrophobic-hydrophilic properties of the interface residues as predicted by the CSU program \cite{CSU-1999}.
+This bipartite network of contacts highlights the importance of residues that are located near the YGF sequence and contributes to the stabilization of SARS-CoV complexed with hACE2.
+For example, Y475 makes hydrogen bond (H-B) contacts with Q24, F28, and Y83; N479 with K31, and H34; Y486 with Y41, N330, and R357; and T487 with Y41.

-Figure~\ref{fig:pocket_sars}b displays the interface of \mbox{SARS-CoV-2} RBD spike-protein complexed with hACE2, also in blue color.
-Now, the sequence YGFY observed in SARS-CoV is replaced by YGFQ (Fig~\ref{fig:human}).
+Figure~\ref{fig:pocket_sars}b displays the interface of \mbox{SARS-CoV-2} RBD spike-protein complexed with hACE2 (blue color).
+Now, the sequence YGFY observed in SARS-CoV is replaced by YGFQ as a result of sequence alignments shown in Fig~\ref{fig:human}.
 The single-point mutation Y484$\rightarrow$Q498 replaces a hydrophobic residue in SARS-CoV by a hydrophilic one in SARS-CoV-2.